-6(b)(4) of the Act16, which provides that Exchange rules may provide for the equitable allocation of reasonable dues, fees, and other charges among its members, and other persons using its facilities.
-Additionally, the Exchange believes the proposed rule change is consistent with the Section $6(b)(5)^{17}$ requirement that the rules of an exchange not be designed to permit unfair discrimination between customers, issuers, brokers, or dealers.
+the proposed rule change is consistent with the Section $6(b)(5)^{19}$ requirement that the rules of an exchange not be designed to permit unfair discrimination between customers, issuers, brokers, or dealers.

-The Exchange believes the proposed fee waiver is reasonable because customer transactions will be subject to no ORF from October 1, 2021 to January 31, 2022.
+The Exchange believes the proposed fee waiver is reasonable because customer transactions will be subject to no ORF for a time period from October 1, 2021 to January 31, 2022.
 Moreover, the proposed waiver is necessary in order for the Exchange to not collect revenue in excess of its anticipated regulatory costs, in combination with other regulatory fees and fines, which is consistent with the Exchange's practices.

 The Exchange had designed the ORF to generate revenues that would be less than the amount of revenue collected from the ORF of the Exchange's regulatory costs to ensure that it, in combination with its other regulatory fees and fines, does not exceed regulatory costs, which is consistent with the view of the Commission that regulatory fees be used for regulatory purposes and not to support the Exchange's business operations.
 As discussed above, however, after review of its regulatory costs and regulatory revenues, which includes revenues from ORF and other regulatory fees and fines, the Exchange determined that absent a reduction in ORF, it may be collecting revenue in excess of its regulatory costs.
-Indeed, the Exchange notes that when taking into account the recent options volume, which included an increase in customer options transactions, it estimates the ORF may generate revenues that may cover more than the approximated

-Exchange's projected regulatory costs.
-As such, the Exchange believes it's reasonable and appropriate to waive ORF from October 1, 2021 to January 31, 2022 and recommence assessing ORF on February 1, 2022.
+Indeed, the Exchange notes that when taking into account the recent options volume, which included an increase in customer options transactions, it estimates the ORF may generate revenues that may cover more than the approximated Exchange's projected regulatory costs.
+As such, the Exchange believes it's reasonable and appropriate to waive ORF for a time period from October 1, 2021 to January 31, 2022 and recommence assessing ORF on February 1, 2022.